JimEli/On-Trial/README.md

 # On Trial: A Critical Look at the Pfizer Phase 3 Covid Vaccine Study

 <p>
-The vaccines were approved for emergency use based on both minimal and inadequate studies to evaluate their safety and effectiveness when compared with the standard <a href="https://www.cdc.gov/vaccines/parents/infographics/journey-of-child-vaccine.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fvaccines%2Fparents%2Finfographics%2Fjourney-of-child-vaccine-text.html">vaccine approval process</a> and timeframe.
+The vaccines were approved for emergency use based on both minimal and inadequate studies to evaluate their safety and effectiveness when compared with the standard <a href="https://www.cdc.gov/vaccines/parents/infographics/journey-of-child-vaccine.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fvaccines%2Fparents%2Finfographics%2Fjourney-of-child-vaccine-text.html">vaccine approval process</a>.

 Should we find it shocking that vaccine developers, government officials, media, and vaccine fanatics are pushing these vaccines at breakneck speed on an unsuspecting population?